Principles of Trauma-Informed Care

 - Recognizing the effects of trauma and adversity on health and behavior;

-- Integrating knowledge about trauma and adversity into policies, procedures, practices and treatment planning.
+- Integrating knowledge about trauma and adversity into policies, procedures, practices and treatment planning; and

 Principles of Trauma-Informed Approaches to Care